-A tax intercept hearing may be limited to the tax intercept issue or questions of prior payment or debtor identity; however, under certain circumstances the ALJ may decide to review the underlying merits of the overpayment.
+A tax intercept hearing may be limited to the tax intercept issue or questions of prior payment or debtor identity.
+However, under certain circumstances the Administrative Law Judge may decide to review the underlying merits of the overpayment.
 This can include inquiries such as how the overpayment was calculated and whether proper notice to the debtor(s) had been provided.
 Therefore, the agency must attend the hearing and be prepared to defend the original overpayment determination as well as the tax intercept action.
+Tax intercept hearings can also be requested for Job Access Loans (JAL).
+The agency should have the JAL application and repayment agreement available to present at the hearing.